droglenc/NCMTH207/resources/Syllabus-Current.md

 The course is composed of [29 modules](../modules/index) of material which roughly corresponds to one module per day.
 Below describes a general format of instruction that you should follow for each module.

 1. **Prepare Module Material** -- Each module has a reading that describes the major concepts of the module.
 These readings are detailed and derived from my lecture notes from years past.
 I have worked very hard to make these readings short and readable, but the fact of the matter is that some concepts in this course require more explanation and some of that explanation is subtle.
 As appropriate I have added visuals to explain concepts and highlighted key definitions and concepts in boxes. **You need to engage thoroughly with these readings**.
-By this, I mean that you should need to be focused (i.e,. not distracted) while reading these and you need to think about concepts that don't make sense to you on your first read. **A cursory run through the readings will not be adequate.**

-To guide your reading, I have created "reading questions" for each module.
+By this, I mean that you should need to be focused (i.e,. not distracted) while reading these and you need to think about concepts that don't make sense to you on your first read. **A cursory run through the readings will not be adequate.**<br><br>To guide your reading, I have created "reading questions" for each module.
 These questions are below the "Preparation for Class" heading on each module webpage (see ["Model Types"](../modules/ModelTypes){:target="_blank"} as an example).
 As you read the reading you should answer each "reading question."
 I prefer that your answers are (neatly) hand-written as [there is some evidence](https://www.npr.org/2016/04/17/474525392/attention-students-put-your-laptops-away){:target="_blank"} that **concepts are better retained when you write, rather than type, them**.
-Questions you have about the reading or the reading questions can be asked on the ["Class Preparation Reading Questions" channel](https://teams.microsoft.com/l/channel/19%3aebdb6d98f8c748818228211aeea11139%40thread.tacv2/Class%2520Preparation%2520Reading%2520Questions?groupId=6aaae687-f6ed-4518-b9ed-3986bc9e6f4f&tenantId=b70d8bab-80b6-4766-b5da-fcfdabdf71c7){:target="_blank"} on the course Teams page.
+Questions you have about the reading or the reading questions can be asked on the ["Class Preparation Reading Questions" channel](https://teams.microsoft.com/l/channel/19%3aebdb6d98f8c748818228211aeea11139%40thread.tacv2/Class%2520Preparation%2520Reading%2520Questions?groupId=6aaae687-f6ed-4518-b9ed-3986bc9e6f4f&tenantId=b70d8bab-80b6-4766-b5da-fcfdabdf71c7){:target="_blank"} on the course Teams page.<br></br>

 Your answers to the reading questions should be turned into me, via GradeScope ([quick link on class homepage](../){:target="_blank"}), by 1100 am on the day that the module will be covered in class (see the [Dates page](Dates-Current.html)).
 I will grade your answers according to the following rubric.